GLEAM 2.0 - Assessment of greenhouse gas emissions and mitigation potential

 Manure acts as a source of both methane and nitrous oxide.
 Methane is released during anaerobic decomposition of organic matter.
 Nitrous oxide is mainly generated during manure ammonia decomposition.
 Different manure management systems (MMS) can lead to different emission levels.
 In general terms, methane emissions are higher when manure is stored and treated in liquid systems (lagoons or ponds), while dry MMS such as drylot or solid systems tend to favor nitrous oxide emissions.

 There are several emissions related to feed production.
-Carbon dioxide emissions arise from expansion of feed crops and pastures into natural areas, from manufacture of fertilizers for feed crops and from feed transportation and processing.
+Carbon dioxide emissions arise from expansion of feed crops and pastures into natural areas such as forests, from manufacture of fertilizers and pesticides for feed crops and from feed transportation and processing.
 Nitrous oxide emissions are caused by the use of nitrogenous fertilizers and by direct application of manure both in pastures and crop fields.

 Energy consumption occurs along the entire supply chain.
-Production of fertilizers and the use of machinery for crop management, harvesting, processing and transport of feed crops generate GHG emissions.
+Production of fertilizers and the use of machinery for crop management, harvesting, processing and transport of feed crops generate GHG emissions, which were accounted as part of the emissions from feed production.
 Energy is also consumed on animal production site for ventilation, illumination, milking, cooling, etc. Finally, livestock commodities are processed, packed and transported to retail points, which involves further energy use.

-Feed production accounts for almost 47 percent of total sector's emissions, with over 3.3 gigatonnes CO2-eq.
-Enteric fermentation is the second largest source of emissions, with 2.7 gigatonnes CO2-eq or about 40 percent of total emissions.
-Manure management is responsible for about 10 percent of the total, or 0.7 gigatonnes CO2-eq.
-Energy consumption, both on-farm and postfarm, account for 0.3 gigatonnes CO2-eq, or nearly 5 percent of the total.
+Enteric fermentation accounts for almost 44 percent of total sector's emissions, with almost 3.5 gigatonnes CO2-eq.
+Feed production is the second largest source of emissions, with 3.3 gigatonnes CO2-eq or about 41 percent of total emissions.
+Manure management is responsible for about 10 percent of the total, or 0.8 gigatonnes CO2-eq.
+Energy consumption, both on-farm and postfarm, account for 0.4 gigatonnes CO2-eq, or nearly 5 percent of the total.

 Global emissions by source.
 Relative contribution of main sources of emissions from global livestock supply chains.